Maier Law Group

 Stay Tuned for Part Two

-In our next blog, we will delve into how to prevent hostile workplace environment complaints, as well as the processes we use to investigate them.
+In our next blog, we will delve into how to prevent hostile workplace environment complaints, as well as the processes to use to investigate them.

 Maier Law Group regularly assists employers with workplace investigations and DEI trainings, as well as workplace mediations.
 Please reach out if we can help you further demystify the legalities of a hostile work environment complaint.